 I am happy to welcome you at my place, a cosy and comfortable apartment situated at the 1st floor of a Thirties building in the charming and central neighbourhood of San Saba, near the Baths of Caracalla.
 You'll stay in a nice room with a small double bed, an independent and furnished balcony and Wi-Fi.
 The bathroom is shared with me.
 My kitchen, my guitars and piano, and my books are for guests' use.
-Rates are 40 euros for single use, and 60 euros for double use.

 From home you can easily walk to Circo Massimo and to the Colosseum.
-Furthermore, you just need a five minutes walk to reach Piramide Metro Station and the bus station of several lines heading to the historic city centre (phone number hidden) and 280) and in ten minutes youl'll reach Ostiense Railway Station (trains to and from FCO airport).
+Furthermore, you just need a five minutes walk to reach Piramide Metro Station and the bus station of several lines heading to the historic city centre ((PHONE NUMBER HIDDEN) and 280) and in ten minutes youl'll reach Ostiense Railway Station (trains to and from FCO airport).

 A few steps out of the flat and you can admire the beautiful Basilica of San Saba.
 If you feel like shopping in the picturesque open market of the neighbourhood, walk to the tree-lined square nearby where you can also find a newsagent's, a theatre and some nice bars.
 There is a supermarket (a discount) just round the corner.

 In San Saba and in the nearby district of Testaccio (10 minutes walking) you will be able to choose from a wide range of typical Roman restaurants and also find banks, ATMs and a post office (designed by the Functionalist architect Adalerto Libera, 1932), surrounded by the Parco della Resistenza.
 From San Saba you could also walk to the popular and picturesque district of Trastevere (20 min.).